Some links in this post may be affiliate links

 The Kentia Palm is relatively slow-growing, eventually growing up to 8 feet under good indoor growing conditions.
 The trunk is dark-green when young and turns brown as it ages.
 Its fronds are less drooping and is generally taller than its close relative Howea belmoreana (Sentry Palm) which grows to a height of 3-4 feet.

-According to ASPCA, Howea forsteriana is non-toxic to both humans and pets.
-It is safe to grow indoors.
+No. According to ASPCA, Howea forsteriana is non-toxic to both humans and pets.
+It is safe to grow in a home with children, cats, dogs and other pets.

-If you would like to add this palm to your collection, it is readily available online on Etsy (Link to Etsy).
+If you would like to add Howea forsteriana to your collection, you may obtain them online from Etsy (Link to Etsy).

-Kentia Palm (Howea forsteriana) prospers in bright indirect light, average warmth of 16-280C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, all purpose soil coupled monthly feeding during the growing season.
+To care for Howea forsteriana indoors, provide bright indirect light, warmth of 16-280C, humidity of 50-55% and moderately moist, fertile, well-drained soil coupled monthly feeding in spring and summer.

 Thatch Palm can tolerate some shade but it will grow much slower.
-You may grow the palm under a grow light if the natural lighting in your home is not adequate.
-Check out these full spectrum grow lights on Amazon.
+Therefore, if the natural lighting in your home is not adequate, you may use a full spectrum grow light to complement it.

 Rotate the pot regularly to make sure that the palm receives light on all sides for uniform growth and to prevent lopsided growth.

-Water Kentia Palm liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Water Kentia Palm liberally in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Avoid overwatering to prevent rotting and yellowing of leaves.

-Decrease watering during the cold season and maintain the soil slightly moist but do not allow the soil to dry out completely.
+Decrease watering in fall and winter and maintain the soil slightly moist as growth is slowed at this time.
+Do not allow the soil to dry out completely to prevent wilting and yellowing.

-Paradise Palm like all palms, is sensitive to chlorine and other chemicals dissolved in water.
-Therefore, water it with chlorine-free water only.
+Paradise Palm like all palms, is sensitive to chlorine and other chemicals dissolved in water as they can cause browning of leaf edges.
+Therefore, water it with chlorine-free water like rainwater.

 Take care not to wet the base of the palm as it can lead to rotting and eventual death.
 Do not allow it to sit in soggy soil as it may lead to root-rot and loss of the palm.

-Howea forsteriana thrives in average warmth of 16-280C.
+Howea forsteriana thrives in a warmth of 16-280C.
 If the temperature is comfortable for you it is ideal for the palm.
-Keep it away from cold draft as they can lead to brown leaf tips and spots.
+Keep it away from drafts as they can lead to reduced growth, yellowing and brown leaf tips and edges.

-Kentia Palm requires a humidity of 50-55%.
-Where the humidity is too low, set the pot on a wet pebble tray or use a cool mist humidifier in to keep the fronds looking green and healthy.
-Learn how to raise humidity for houseplants.
+Kentia Palm prefers a humidity of 50-55%.
+Where the humidity is too low, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity to keep the fronds looking green and healthy.
+Maintain good air flow to depress fungal infestations.

 Clean the mature leaves regularly by damp-wiping with a soft cloth to get rid of dust as well as discourage pests and diseases.